Admin Configuration: Company

 - New Customer

 - Kicked Off

 - Will Churn

-You can just view the standard stages but you can create new custom stages, edit and delete the existing stages.
+You can just view the standard stages but you can create new custom stages and edit the existing stages.
 Stage category has the list of items and tied to the field, Stage in the Company object.

 To add a new/custom stage:

 - Stage Type - select a stage type, the options include

 Company - the stages created in this context will be available only for the Companies.